 Open Budget Index: The Open Budget Initiative focuses on budget transparency.
 They studied 85 countries and found that 80% of those governments fail to give their citizens enough information to effectively monitor their governments' budgets.
 The U.S. does at least rank fifth, behind the U.K., South Africa, France, and New Zealand.
 Brazil, the home of PB, ranks eighth (remember, this is federal level, not municipal, where PB is happening).

-Posted by caheidelberger at 12:19 0 comments Links to this post
+Posted by caheidelberger at 12:19 0 comments

 Labels: participatory budgeting